-When anchoring or mooring, it's important to protect fragile habitats and avoid anchoring on coral - look for sand instead (see the Responsible Reef and Island Practices section on this map).
+When anchoring or mooring, it's important to protect fragile further protect fragile coral.
+Generally they are marked with habitats and avoid anchoring on coral - look for sand instead (see the Responsible Reef and Island Practices section on this map).
 In some high-use areas, public moorings are available.
 These blue beehive-shaped buoys are used on a first-come first-served basis - no booking is needed, but time limits apply.
 Designed to suit different-sized vessels, the colour-coded band and information on the buoy and the pick-up line helps you determine if it will be suitable for your vessel.
-Penalties and rules Brook Islands; The Haven, Hinchinbrook Island; Pioneer Bay, No-anchoring areas are in-place in some high-use locations to protection markers, which are white pyramid-shaped buoys with no-anchoring area locations.
+Penalties and rules prevent misuse of public moorings.
+Visit www.gbrmpa.gov.au.
+No-anchoring areas are in-place in some high-use locations to locations.
+HOW TO BEHAVE AROUND MARINE ANIMALS The Great Barrier Reef is a refuge for many marine animals of conservation concern.
+For a number of species, the Reef is vital for their survival and recovery.
+You can help protect these species by following these Responsible Reef and Island Practices.
+To report sick, injured or stranded marine animals phone DES Hotline 1300 130 372.
+NHALES AND DOLPHINS